ILLGrenoble/webx-dev-workspace/README.md

 The development environment comes with a number of preconfigured users: (mario, luigi, peach, toad, yoshi and bowser) - the password for these users is the same as the username.

-When you connect using these users you should see logs for the WebX Session Manager validating the login and launching Xorg and Xfce4.
-The WebX Router should also show logs of launching the WebX Engine for the user.
+When you connect using these users you should see WebX Router logs validating the login and launching Xorg and Xfce4.
+It should also show logs of launching the WebX Engine for the user.

 ### Debugging WebX Engine in multiuser mode